 Financial support during your training

-EU nationals applying for teacher training in 2018/19 and 2019/20 will still be eligible for a tax-free bursary or scholarship and a tuition fee loan.
+EU nationals starting teacher training courses in the academic years 2019/20 and 2020/21 will still be eligible for a tax-free bursary or scholarship and a tuition fee loan.
 Under current rules, EU nationals can access this support if they have resided in the European Economic Area or Switzerland throughout the three-year period before the start of the course.
-For more information, visit GOV.UK.
+Find out more.

 - you could get a tax-free bursary